Updated: April 14, 2025

 Video ads should be in your remarketing mix.
 Your video will show up before your audience as they watch videos on YouTube or on a social channel.
 Video ads can be extremely effective, especially for complicated products where a how-to or a breakdown of your product’s benefits are better shown than explained in text.

-6. Google Display Network
+6. Utilize the Google Display Network

 The Google Display Network delivers a massive number of impressions to your target audience across a vast network of websites and mobile apps at extremely low cost.
 You can utilize this network to target potential customers you’ve identified, either with email lists you’ve created or with website data.